 Change Things Up

-One of the examples from my own life is that I like to ride a bike to stay in shape, both in the gym and (better yet) outside when my schedule allows.
-However, I know that cycling is a repetitive motion, so I know that I need to think of ways to offset that in the rest of the day.
-On a bike, I am more or less in a seated position.
-On days that I am riding, I am going to look for ways that I can avoid more sitting, especially sitting that puts my hips and knees at the same angles as the bike (e.g. sitting on a chair).
-I will stand to work on my notes and even to work on my patients.
-If I have to sit, I’ll try to sit on the floor so that I am using the joints at different angles.
-I will also try to stretch out the muscles that are particularly tightened up from being on the bike.
+One idea may be to ride a bike to stay in shape, both in the gym and (better yet) outside when your schedule allows.
+However, cycling is a repetitive motion, so, think of ways to offset that in the rest of the day.
+On a bike, you are more or less in a seated position.
+On days that you are riding, look for ways to avoid more sitting, especially sitting that puts your hips and knees at the same angles as the bike (e.g. sitting on a chair).
+Try standing at work, if you can.
+If you have to sit, try to sit on the floor so that you are using the joints at different angles.
+Also try to stretch out the muscles that are particularly tightened up from being on the bike.

 Sometimes we get stuck in our movement ruts because we are not thinking about what we are doing and how that will affect our bodies.
 With a little thoughtful planning, we can find ways to get out of the rut before there is pain.